Richard Wood (diplomat)

-Richard Wood is a British diplomat, who has served as the British Ambassador to Norway since August 2018.
+Richard Wood is a British diplomat, who served as the British Ambassador to Norway from 2018 to 2023.

 Early life

 Richard John Wood was born on 27 August 1967 in Great Yarmouth in Norfolk, England.
 Wood is the son of John Michael Wood and Christine Barbara Wood.

 Wood was educated at Lynn Grove High School and East Norfolk Sixth Form College.
 Wood attended Leeds Polytechnic, graduating with a BA (Hons) in European languages and institutions in 1990.

 Career

 Wood joined the Foreign and Commonwealth Office (FCO) in 1990.
 His first role was as Desk Officer for the Single Market, European Presidency, and Gibraltar.

 His first foreign posting was as the Second Secretary for internal politics in Cape Town and Pretoria.
 During his first posting Wood was outed as homosexual to the FCO Security Department by colleagues, and was sent back to Britain and told to expect dismissal.
 He was allowed to keep his job, but said that he faced "years of resentment and fear".

+After returning to the UK in 1998, he was press officer for Africa in the FCO news department two years, head of a European Union team for two years, then was posted to the UK mission in New York as first secretary (human rights/social development) from 2002 to 2007.
+He was back in Cape Town as British Consul General from 2007 to 2011, then briefly served in Basra, Iraq before he returned to the FCO in 2012.
+An appointment to Washington DC as Counsellor (foreign and security policy) was ended in 2015, when he became head of the FCO Northern and Central Europe Department.
+He was appointed Ambassador to Norway in August 2018.